 - participated in lobbying at European level

-- Encourages and co-ordinates national exercise events for Breast Health Day on 15th October
+- encouraged and co-ordinated national exercise events for Breast Health Day on 15th October each year

-- Launched leaflet "9 things you should know about breast cancer" which was distributed to a quarter of a million households around the country.
-The leaflet won the Crystal Clear Literacy Award in April 2010
+- launched the leaflet 9 things you should know about breast cancer which was distributed to a quarter of a million households around the country.
+The leaflet won the Crystal Clear Literacy Award in April 2010.